manoa-fixed/manoa-fixed.github.io/milestones.md

 Member Responsibilites:

 * Yuuma : Front-End designer.
 Codes the visual side of the site.
 Must have the page look visually appealing.
+Also can work on implementing categories for the various types of submitted reports.
 * Roman : Will incorporate the mapping aspect of the site.
 Also implement the photo uploading.
 * Corben : Back-End engineer.
 Will manage the database information.
 Implements Email Notification feature.